RTIP/artip/README.md

 **NOTE : Flags summary is recorded only when pipeline is run with "flag_summary: true" in <conf_dir_path>/pipeline.yml**

 Charts can be accessed at http://localhost:8000/chart.html

+## Publication acknowledgement
+Include the following in publications using ARTIP:

+"This paper makes use of ARTIP - the Automated Radio Telescope Imaging Pipeline developed by IUCAA (http://www.iucaa.in/) and ThoughtWorks (https://www.thoughtworks.com/)"